gbouras13/plassembler/docs/output.md

 Other Outputs
 ------------

 If you use the `--keep_fastqs` flag, Plassembler will keep FASTQ files containing all reads that went into the Unicycler assembly.
 These will be kept in the `plasmid_fastqs` directory.

-If you use `--keep_fastqs`, Plassembler will keep the unpolished chromosome(s) as `chromosome.fasta`.

-If you use `--multi_map`, Plassembler will keep all reads that map to more than one contig (mostly reads that map to both the chromosome and a plasmid, but also to more than 1 plasmid).
+It will also keep all long reads that map to more than one contig as `multimap_long.fastq`.

+If you use `--keep_chromosome`, Plassembler will keep the unpolished chromosome(s) as `chromosome.fasta`.

 **What happens if plassembler fails to find a plasmid?**

 * There are two reasons why plassembler will fail to find a plasmid:

 1. Where Flye assembles a complete chromosome, and then Plassembler fails to find any plasmids using the short reads.
 Most of the time, this simply means that there are no plasmids in the your bacterial isolate.
+Plassembler will still make output files (to ensure you can easily use it with workflow managers like Snakemake), but these will be empty.
 2. Where there is insufficient coverage for Flye to assemble a complete circular chromosome.
 In these cases, it is recommended that you either do more long read sequencing so that you can assemble a complete circular chromosome, or check that your -c parameter is correcting set.